The 11 Longest Bridges in the World

 Millau Viaduct, France

 At 8,071-feet, the Millau Viaduct is not even close to being one of the longest bridges in the world.
 Instead, this engineering marvel often seen cutting through the clouds on the A75 highway between Paris and Barcelona is the tallest bridge and, remarkably, is even higher than the Eiffel Tower.
-You’ll likely travel on the Millau Viaduct during a grand European road trip through France and Spain—here are some of the best road trips in America.
+You’ll likely travel on the Millau Viaduct during a grand European road trip through France and Spain.

 Chesapeake Bay Bridge-Tunnel

 Part bridge, part tunnel, this 17.6-mile marvel of engineering opened for automotive traffic way back in 1964.
 By the following year, it had been designated as “One of Seven Engineering Wonders of the Modern World,” according to Travel Trivia.
 The site goes on to explain that the Chesapeake Bay Bridge-Tunnel, “connects the Delmarva Peninsula with southeastern Virginia, spanning across open waters around the Chesapeake Bay and the Atlantic Ocean.”
 The Chesapeake Bay Bridge is one of the most famous bridges in the country but these are America’s most beautiful lesser-known bridges.

 The twin bridge that spans the largest river swamp in the country opened in 1973 and at the time, “Was the longest bridge in the United States,” reports the Advertiser.
 Drivers and passengers alike are afforded stellar views of Louisiana’s wetlands from Interstate 10 during the 18-mile stretch.
 You’ll want to learn about these 13 creepy attractions that are off-limits to tourists.